SooryaGeorge7/Paint-In-Cafe/README.md

 ### BUGS
 #### Known Bugs

-* It was brought to my attention that my fixed images(Images with style attribute position with value "fixed") in my home page and cafe page does not work on iphone devices/ IOS devices.I did not have any IOS devices at home and was not aware of it until a friend sent a screenshot to me from her iphone.
+* It was brought to my attention that my fixed images(Images with style attribute position with value "fixed") in my home page and cafe page does not work on iphone devices/ IOS devices and safari browsers.I did not have any IOS devices at home and was not aware of it until a friend sent a screenshot to me from her iphone.
 The images appeared stretched or zoomed in and did not have the effect of a fixed image.My fixed images worked on my laptops, and all the  android devices.
 I had asked in Slack what could be the reason and was adviced by Grace Mckenna that IOS doesnt support that code and could be outside the scope of project 1.
 After some intense googling, i had found a solution for future implementation that says you can use javascript for it to work on iphone devices.[Stack overflow solution](https://stackoverflow.com/questions/20443574/fixed-background-image-with-ios7).
 At this point in my project , i was almost done with the project  and the readme file too.In the future i will be aware of it and try and see if i can implement javascript to have the desired effect on IOS devices.